-Before contacting your insurance company, you may want to consult an auto accident lawyer in New York.
+Before contacting your insurance company, you may want to consult our texting-while-driving accident lawyers in New York.
 An attorney can advise you on what to do after the accident, how to contact your insurance company, and what information you should provide.
 Your lawyer can also submit your claim on your behalf if you are recovering from injuries.

 There are several reasons why you should call your insurance after a car accident that was not your fault, such as:

 When it comes to auto insurance, New York is a no-fault state, which means that your insurance company will reimburse you for damages regardless of who is responsible for your car accident, as clarified by the New York State Department of Financial Services.